mfozz/action-tracker/README.md

 **Additional Development Notes (FAQ)**
 -----------
 Does this module conflict with any others?
-- I haven't noticed any conflicts yet, and I usually run 100+ modules and haven't seen a conflict yet.
+- I usually run 100+ modules and haven't seen a conflict yet.
 However, modules that modify the token HUD or the combat tracker might conflict.